Rakeshgurugubelli/DevOps_realtime_task/Nginx/Nginx_content.Readme.md

 start nginx
 TCP connection(3 way hand shake: when user sends the request it will go to servers using syn(synchronous) and sever sent back  sync+acknowledge to browser)

+. nginx can also perform reverse proxy server
+. nginx can also use as load balancer
+. nginx can also be used as http cache
+. nginx can hold static website
+. nginx can also be used as api gateway